This post may contain affiliate links. Read our disclosure here.

 You can be as detailed as you like here.
 You can sort by meat, produce, frozen entrees, etc. Or you can get specific and sort by chicken, beef, fruit, vegetables, etc. Do whatever makes you happy and will work for you.
 If you really want to go crazy you can sort by whole chickens, breast, legs & thighs, etc.

 Word of caution: If you know you aren’t going to come home and put all of the chicken in the right bin, just have a bin for all chicken.
 It may take a minute longer to find exactly what you want, but it’s better than just throwing everything in the freezer because you don’t have time to deal with it.
 Be realistic with what you’re willing to commit to.

 Now that all of your food is separated into manageable groups, it’s time to take inventory.
 That chest freezer is deep and I’ll never be able to remember that I have 2 cheese, 3 pepperoni, and one deluxe pizza.
-To keep it easy, here is a FREE printable freezer inventory sheet.
-You can print it, laminate it, and fill it out.
-Don’t have a laminator?
-Stick it in a sheet protector.
+I made a freezer inventory that you can use to keep track of everything.
+Laminate it or just use a pencil and erase when needed.

 The same principle as your groups applies here.
 If you don’t care what type of pizza it is, just have a line for pizza.
 If you know your five year old will produce massive amounts of tears at the sight of pepperoni, you might want to give cheese pizza it’s own line.
 For me, simple is better.

 Another option: Write on the front of the freezer what is inside of it with a dry erase marker… just be care to not brush it off when you are looking for something inside.
 You can also get chalkboard paper and stick it to the top.
 I have found chalk markers work best for writing on this, though, and they are on the pricey side.

 Step 4: Put it all back in the freezer